PUprint revolution in 3d printing

 By reducing the amount of filling the parts can become lighter and more flexible.

-AS TOUGH AS VACUUM CASTING PU
+AS TOUGH AS CASTING PU

 HIGH THERMAL RESISTANCE